hushmirror/SilentDragonPaper/README.md

 ```

 #### Compiled binary location
-The binary is available in the `target/release` folder.
+The completed binary is available in the `cli/target/release` folder.

 ## Usage Instructions